 Beginning on the first day of open enrollment, UW employees can use the E-Coverage site to change insurance plans or providers.
 E-Coverage has the following advantages:

-To add or reinstate a dependent who is not currently enrolled on your insurance plan, you must submit a completed Employee Enrollment/Change form by midnight on the last day of open enrollment.
-Valid dependent verification documentation must be included with the form for the requested change to be processed.
+To add or reinstate a dependent who is not currently enrolled on your insurance plan, you must complete and submit the following forms with verification documentation postmarked by midnight on the last day of open enrollment:

-While you cannot add a dependent online, but you may use one of these online options to review your current coverage:
+While you cannot add a dependent online, you can still use one of these online options to review your current coverage:

 Whether you are a first-time or returning participant of a PEBB flexible spending account, you must re-enroll each year if you wish to participate.
 Enroll in FSA.